vladasulaja/vladimirsulaja.github.io/index.md

   <img src="graphs/present_value.png" alt="Present Value of Output" style="max-width:100%; height:auto; border: 1px solid #ccc; padding: 4px;">
 </div>

-<p>One can see that for lower values of eta, interest rate and output have lower correlation.
+<p>One can see that for lower values of \( \eta \), interest rate and output have lower correlation.
 Invesment and output become more correlated as positive productivity shocks are not attenuated by rising interest rates.
 As a result permanent income is higher in this economy when it is able to access international financial markets and can be around 35% higher compared to the closed economy case.</p>

   <h4>5.
 Thoughts</h4>
   <p>